Say goodbye to stockouts with automated inventory management

 8 key features to look for in automated inventory software

-But before you start deleting all your Excel spreadsheets, let’s see some of the more important features you should look out for as a manufacturer.
+The benefits of automated inventory systems are numerous.
+But before you start deleting all your Excel spreadsheets, let’s see some of the more important features you should look out for when choosing the best inventory management automation software for your company.

 1. Track multiple warehouses

-If you have more than one warehouse, then you need software that can keep track of them all in one place.
+If you have multiple warehouses to manage, then you need software that can keep track of them all in one place.
 This way, you can see at a glance which warehouse has the products you need and can make informed decisions about where to source them from.

 2. Scan barcodes

 If you want to speed up the inventory management process, then barcode scanners are a must.
-This means you can just scan the items as they come into the warehouse, and the ERP system will update the stock levels automatically.
+This means you can just scan the items as they come into the warehouse, and your enterprise inventory management software will update the stock levels automatically.

 3. Set reorder points